 We are responsible for servicing the Mortgage Loans in each pool.
 As indicated above, however, we may service loans through lenders or other Fannie Mae-approved mortgage servicers.
 We have full authority to do (or have done by others) anything that we deem necessary or appropriate, in our sole discretion, to carry out our servicing responsibilities.
 One of those things is to foreclose upon, or otherwise convert, a defaulted Mortgage Loan.
-Instead of foreclosing, however, we have the option but not the obligation to repurchase from a trust fund any Mortgage Loan that is delinquent, or partially delinquent, for at least four consecutive installments of principal and interest (at least eight consecutive installments of principal and interest in the case of Biweekly Mortgage Loans).
-If we elect to repurchase a delinquent Mortgage Loan, the purchase price will be equal to the Stated Principal Balance of that Mortgage Loan together with accrued interest on the balance at the Pass-Through Rate (or the Accrual Rate in the case of an ARM).
+Instead of foreclosing, however, we have the option but not the obligation to repurchase from a trust fund any Mortgage Loan that is delinquent, or partially delinquent, for at least four consecutive installments of principal and interest (at least eight consecutive installments of principal and interest (at least eight consecutive installments of principal and interest (at least eight consecutive installments of principal and interest on the balance at the Pass-Through Rate (or the Accrual Rate in the case of an ARM).
 The purchase price will be distributed to Certificateholders in the same manner as full prepayments of Mortgage Loans.
-See above under the heading "-Payments on Mortgage Loans, Distributions on Certificates."
+See above under the heading "-Payments on Mortgage Loans; Distributions on Certificates."
 (See Sections 5.01 and 5.03 of the Trust Indenture.)